ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review

-This agent constructs the raw material for $\mathcal{C}_{dynamic}$ by executing a two-step retrieval process.
-First, it identifies the paper's sub-domain based on the abstract and performs an initial literature search about the sub-domain using a search engine.
-Second, it iteratively identifies gaps in the literature search and performs an ``expansion search'' targeting recent pre-prints and concurrent work (temporal context) with more targeted search.
-This ensures the review is grounded in the latest state of the field, moving the task from static pattern matching to dynamic fact matching.
+\textbf{Literature Review \& Expansion Agent (Dynamic Context Creation).} This agent constructs a ``live'' reference frame, enabling the system to validate claims against the latest literature.
+It constructs $\mathcal{C}_{dynamic}$ by executing a two-step retrieval process.
+First, it identifies the paper's sub-domain based on the abstract and performs an initial literature search using a search engine.
+Second, it iteratively identifies gaps in the literature search and performs an ``expansion search'' targeting recent pre-prints and concurrent work.
+Crucially, to ensure academic rigor and prevent low-quality source pollution, source quality filters strictly restrict search results to top-tier conferences (e.g., NeurIPS, ICLR, ICML, CVPR, ACL) and arXiv, enforcing a strict publication cutoff date matching the paper's submission.
+By relying exclusively on the Search API to retrieve actual, verifiable literature rather than generating URLs from parametric memory, this agent structurally minimizes hallucination.

-\textbf{Sub-Domain Historian Agent (External Compression \& Significance).} Retrieving raw abstracts is necessary but insufficient; the model must understand the \textit{trajectory} of ideas to assess significance.
-Just as the summary agent compresses the paper to reduce cognitive load, the historian agent compresses the retrieved literature into a narrative.

-This agent organizes the retrieved documents into a chronological ``domain narrative'', identifying the arc of progress in the sub-domain.
-This narrative mimics the internal mental model of a senior researcher, who evaluates a new contribution not just as an isolated data point, but as a vector relative to the field's history.
-By explicitly constructing this narrative, the agent enables the system to answer high-level questions about significance (e.g., ``Is this an incremental tweak or a paradigm shift?'') with nuance that simple retrieval-augmented generation (RAG) cannot achieve.
+\textbf{Sub-Domain Historian Agent (External Contextualization).} This agent augments $\mathcal{C}_{dynamic}$ with domain trajectory.
+Retrieving raw abstracts is insufficient to assess significance.
+The historian agent compresses the retrieved literature into a chronological ``domain narrative'', identifying the arc of progress in the sub-domain.
+This narrative mimics a senior researcher's mental model, enabling the system to evaluate the significance of the paper's contributions.

-\textbf{Baseline Scout Agent (Integrity Checking).} Automated systems frequently fail to detect missing baselines, a critical oversight often caught by human reviewers.
-Unlike generalist models that accept author claims, this agent acts as an adversarial auditor to identify omitted comparisons.

-It analyzes the input paper to identify the specific task and dataset, then independently searches for a) the current state-of-the-art methods for the specific benchmarks used in the paper and b) related benchmarks for the specific task.
-It returns a list of \textit{missing} baselines and datasets that the authors failed to compare against, providing concrete evidence for the technical soundness critique.
+\textbf{Baseline Scout Agent (Adversarial Auditing).} This agent augments $\mathcal{C}_{dynamic}$ with independent baseline scouting.
+It acts as an adversarial auditor, independently searching for the current SOTA methods on the specific benchmarks used in the paper.
+It returns a concrete list of omitted competitors and datasets, providing the actionable evidence required for a rigorous technical soundness critique.